ignc-research/arena-rosnav-3D/docs/Miscellaneous.md

 __Implementation:__
 1. Gazebo uses the _.urdf_ format to define gazebo-robot model.
 Add the corresponding fils to: `simulator_setup/robot`.\
-__Note:__ The _.urdf_ model will at time read out files from other (support) packages / files.
+__Note:__ The _.urdf_ model will sometimes read out files from other (support) packages / files.
 Make sure to update these paths accordingly.
 2. Since some robot models require extra packages for example to map the laser scan data.
-You should make sure to include them im the `start_arena_gazebo.launch` file ([here](arena_bringup/launch/start_arena_gazebo.launch)).
+You should make sure to include them im the `start_arena_gazebo.launch` file ([here](https://github.com/ignc-research/arena-rosnav-3D/blob/main/arena_bringup/launch/start_arena_gazebo.launch)).
 You can use the *group_by* parameter to only activate the node in the case of your robot model.
 See for example [here](https://github.com/eliastreis/arena-rosnav-3D/blob/93ae3a306b45da68a3d26a941f3235524e94cbea/arena_bringup/launch/start_arena_gazebo.launch#L98).\
-__NOTE:__ To check weather your robot is implemented correctly, make sure a laser scan topic is under the name `scan` is published.
+__NOTE:__ To check weather your robot is implemented correctly, make sure a laser scan topic is published under the name `scan`.
 Run:
     ```bash
     rostopic echo scan
     ```
-    If this is the case, check also weather tf is setup correctly, (by opening **rviz** > **Add** > **LaserScan** and writing into 'topic': `/scan`.
+    If this is the case, check also weather *tf* is setup correctly, (by opening **rviz** > **Add** > **LaserScan** and writing into 'topic': `/scan`.
 (If your scan topic is published under some other name, change this to *scan* since, this is required by other arena-rosnav modules)

 3. If you want to use _classical_ planers (like _teb_, _dwa_ or _mpc_), you need to add their respective parameters, under:\
 `arena_navigation/arena_local_planer/model_based/conventional/config/YOUR_ROBOT_NAME`\
-You can also check the launch files of the respective planers like for example [here](arena_bringup/launch/sublaunch_testing/move_base/move_base_dwa.launch) to see the needed files.
+You can also check the launch files of the respective planers like for example [here](https://github.com/ignc-research/arena-rosnav-3D/blob/main/arena_bringup/launch/sublaunch_testing/move_base/move_base_dwa.launch) to see the needed files.
 4. Make sure to add also a parameter file (to be published to the parameter sever), under:\
-`arena_bringup/launch/sublaunch_testing/robot_params/YOUR_ROBOT_NAME_params.yaml`\
+`arena_bringup/launch/sublaunch_testing/robot_params/YOUR_ROBOT_NAME_params.yaml`
     - The parameters: [*robot_action_rate, laser_update_rate, laser_min, laser_max, laser_range, laser_beams*] can (usually) be found in the _.urdf_ file(s) of the robot model.
     - If the *radius* is not given you can approximate the max. radius for example by calculating it by the data given in the 'footprint' section of the `costmap_common_params.yaml` file.
     - The *speed* parameter can often be found on the website of the manufacturer, or in some additional config files.
     - The laser increment can be calculated by *(laser_max-laser_min)/laser_beams*
 5. If you want to use this robot for drl training you must also add the definition of the actionspace of the robot under:\
 `arena_navigation/arena_local_planer/learning_based/arena_local_planner_drl/configs`
-6. If you want to make your implementation publicly available, make sure to update the documentation [here](docs/Usage.md#robots)
+6. If you want to make your implementation publicly available, make sure to update the documentation [here](Usage.md#robots) and [here](https://github.com/ignc-research/arena-rosnav-3D#robots)